Vietnamese Currency: How to Recognize Each Note of Dong Correctly

 Vietnamese coin – 500 dong

-Currently, in the market, cotton paper par value of 500 VND appears more often than its sister’s metal note.
+Currently, cotton paper par value of 500 VND appears more often than its sister’s metal note in the market.

-However, if it’s only for 500 VND, it’s hard for you to buy something.
-The 500 VND seems to be useful in some shopping centers in Vietnam when they need to return the excess money to customers.
+However, it’s difficult to buy something only for 500 VND.
+The 500 VND seems helpful in some shopping centers in Vietnam when they need to return the excess money to customers.

-Of course, in small shops and becauce of the market culture of the Vietnamese, many people often ignore the excess of 500 Dong because of its little value.
+Of course, in small shops and because of the Vietnamese market culture, many people ignore the excess of 500 Dong because of its low value.

 4. Face value of 1,000 VND